15 Alluring Places To Visit Near Marine Drive: Mumbai’s Most Iconic Landmark

 Photo: Eatcha / Wikimedia Commons

-For a more adventurous escape from Marine Drive, hop on a ferry from the Gateway of India and head to the Elephanta Caves, located on Elephanta Island.
+For adventure at one of the places to visit near Marine Drive with friends, hop on a ferry from the Gateway of India and head to the Elephanta Caves, located on Elephanta Island.
 This UNESCO World Heritage Site is home to a collection of rock-cut caves that date back to the 5th century.
 The most famous cave is the one dedicated to Lord Shiva, featuring a massive three-headed sculpture known as the Trimurti.
-Exploring the ancient carvings and sculptures inside these caves is a journey through history, making it one of the most intriguing places to visit near Marine Drive for culture and history enthusiasts.
+Exploring the ancient carvings and sculptures inside these caves is a journey through history, making it one of the most intriguing places to visit near Marine Drive.

 9. Flora Fountain